zchu/tidydata/README.md

 tBodyGyroMean
 tBodyGyroJerkMean

-Then those values are calculated by group of subject and activities:
+Then those values' mean and standard deviation are calculated by group of subject and activities:

 The complete list of 68 variables of each feature vector is available as following:
 1	subject